Private equity firms keen on Singapore's CWT in logistics boom-sources

 By Anshuman Daga and Kane Wu

-SINGAPORE/HONG KONG, Aug 5 Private equity firms KKR, Blackstone and Bain Capital have made informal approaches for buying CWT Ltd, people familiar with the matter said, in a deal estimated to value Singapore's largest logistics company at up to S$1.6 billion ($1.2 billion).
+SINGAPORE/HONG KONG Private equity firms KKR, Blackstone and Bain Capital have made informal approaches for buying CWT Ltd (CWTD.SI), people familiar with the matter said, in a deal estimated to value Singapore's largest logistics company at up to S$1.6 billion ($1.2 billion).

 The talk of private equity's interest comes as CWT's controlling shareholder flagged a potential sale of the business.
 Shareholders of C&P Holdings Pte, which has a 32 percent stake in CWT, were considering a strategic review of C&P's business and assets, CWT said on Monday.